 While the DNA Assembler is finished the notification system will let you know.

-After the DNA Assembler finishes the job, you can view the results by clicking on the Assembly Reports icon on the right panel and navigating to the report of interest.
+You can view the results by clicking on the Assembly Reports icon on the right panel and clicking on the report of interest.

 Alternatively, you can click on the Reports button to view all the assembly reports that have been generated by the assembler and select the report of interest.